relationships-and-communication

 Leadership plays a pivotal role in shaping power dynamics within organizations.
 Effective leaders can:

-- Model inclusive behavior and decision-making.
+- Model inclusive behavior and decision-making, such as explicitly inviting input from junior staff.

 Leading by Example